Rabb1tof/CoreHook/README.md

 Credits go to the same people @unknownv2 mentioned [here](/CREDITS.md) and also to himself.
 While I deeply modified (not to say "improved") his code, I wouldn't have been able to do that without his project!

-# Donations

-Since this project is a fork and all initial credits goes to @unknownv2, please consider donating to the causes he supports.

-I kept them here unmodified:

-If the project has helped you in any way and you want to give back, consider donating to great organizations such as [Black Girls Code](http://www.blackgirlscode.com/donations.html) and [Hack the Hood](https://www.hackthehood.org/donate.html), or volunteering at others like [The Hidden Genius Project](http://www.hiddengeniusproject.org/upcoming-volunteer-opportunities/).

 ## Features

 * Intercept public API functions such as `CreateFile`